Skip site navigation (1)Skip section navigation (2)

 AUTHORS

-Quilt started as a series of scripts written by Andrew Morton (patch-
+Quilt started as a series of scripts written by Andrew Morton

-AUTHORS file in the distribution).
+tors (see the file AUTHORS in the distribution).

 This man page was written by Martin Quinson, based on information found